FusionAuth/fusionauth-site/site/_posts/2020-04-22-dot-net-command-line-client.md

 ...
 ```

 A note about the API choice.
-We used the "Create a User" API in this post.
-This API works well for creating one user at a time; this is what a user onboarding tool might use.
+We used the "Create a User" API in this tutorial.
+This API works well for creating one user at a time; this is what an onboarding tool might use.
 However, if you want to import a large number of users into FusionAuth, you'll want to explore the [Bulk Import API](https://fusionauth.io/docs/v1/tech/apis/users#import-users).
-Actually, you can do one better and just read the ["Migrate Users" tutorial](https://fusionauth.io/docs/v1/tech/tutorials/migrate-users) which will walk you through how to, well, migrate to FusionAuth.
+Actually, you can do one better and just read the ["Migrate Users" tutorial](https://fusionauth.io/docs/v1/tech/tutorials/migrate-users) which will walk you through how to, well, migrate users to FusionAuth.

 ## Running the command line client